pozsarzs/modshell/README.md

 **Documentation and Help**

-Modshell has a minimal built-in help which you can access by typing help.
+Modshell and XModShell has a minimal built-in help which you can access by typing help.
 Additionally, you can view the manual page from *nix shell (_man modshell_) or _modshell.txt_ on other systems.

+In the graphical version, the Online Wiki can be opened directly from the 'Help' menu.

 **Contributing**